rhel-labs/instruqt/image-mode-basics/01-create-an-image/assignment.md

 Image mode relies on standard Containerfiles for defining the OS.

-1) The `FROM` line defines the base image.
+1. The `FROM` line defines the base image.
-2) The `ADD` line allows us to add the complete contents of a directory at once.
+2. The `ADD` line allows us to add the complete contents of a directory at once.
-3) The `RUN` directives add software and start services.
+3. The `RUN` directives add software and start services.

 ![](../assets/containerfile_elements.png)

-Once you are done examining the Containerfile, click on the [button label="Terminal"](tab-0) tab.
+Once you are done examining the Containerfile, click on the [button label="Terminal" background="#ee0000" color="#c7c7c7"](tab-0) tab.

 Build the container
 ===